-You may have some compelling promotions planned for your end of year and New Year’s marketing pushes, but if you’re just marketing to the same list of email addresses again and again, things can get stale rather quickly.
+As a fitness business, you're always looking for ways to grow your membership base.
+Compelling promotions and strategic marketing pushes to your current audience are a great place to start, but marketing to the same list of email addresses again and again can get stale and ineffective rather quickly.
 So how can you get your business in front of a new, yet still targeted, audience?
-Paid online advertising.

 Running ads doesn’t have to cost you a lot of time or money.
 Sometimes simply spreading $5 a day across a few ad platforms is enough to generate new leads for your business.
-If you’re willing to spend $300 a month on ads, you can try running a Google AdWords campaign and a Facebook campaign at the same time.
-If at the end of the month you find more success with AdWords then you can take the budget from Facebook and apply it to AdWords.
+Let's take a look at some of the best practices you should be following for your paid advertising campaigns.

 “I want to create a Google AdWords ad to grow my memberships during the post-New Year’s rush.”